Name handling utilities for person and organisation names. This module contains a large (and growing)

 best_score = 0.0

-best_query_parts: Optional[List[NamePart]] = None
+best_left_parts: Optional[List[NamePart]] = None

-best_result_parts: Optional[List[NamePart]] = None
+best_right_parts: Optional[List[NamePart]] = None

-for qp, rp in product(query_left, result_left):
+for qp, rp in product(left_unused, right_unused):

 if not qp.can_match(rp):